heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

 1) install devDependencies, then prune them after the build,
 2) never install devDependencies,
 3) install devDependencies but don't prune them.
+4) Prune all dependencies (dependencies and devDependencies) because they aren't needed at runtime

 #3 fits almost all apps, but comes at the cost of larger images.
 We don't have
 slug size limits with CNB's, so we don't need the other modes immediately.
 For